llee454/hornet-website/modules/menu/Readme.md

 }

 /*
+  Accepts two arguments:
+  * numColumns, an integer
+  * depth, an integer

+  Generates and returns a jQuery HTML Element representing the HTML structure of an instance of menu_Element.
 */
 menu_Element.prototype.getContentsItemElement = function (numColumns, depth) {
   return this.addAttributes ($('<li></li>').addClass ('menu_contents_item'));
 }

 /*
+  Accepts no arguments.
+Generates and returns a jQuery HTML Element representing the HTML text structure of the parent of menu_Element if it exists, and null if not.
 */
 menu_Element.prototype.getParentLabelElement = function () {
   return this.parent ? this.parent.getLabelElement () : null;
 }

 /*
+  Accepts no arguments.
+Generates and returns a jQuery HTML Element representing the HTML link structure of the parent of menu_Element if it exists, and null if not.
 */
 menu_Element.prototype.getParentLinkElement = function () {
   return this.parent ? this.parent.getLinkElement () : null;
 }

 /*
+  Accepts no arguments.
+Generates and returns a jQuery HTML Element representing the HTML text structure of the next sibling of menu_Element if it exists, and null if not.
 */
 menu_Element.prototype.getNextLabelElement = function () {
   var element = this.getNextLeaf ();